aws-samples/amazon-ecs-catsndogs-workshop/README.md

-## Amazon Ecs Catsndogs Workshop

-This is self-paced workshop designed to allow developers and system administrators to get hands on with Amazon Elastic Container Service concepts such as service and container-instance auto-scaling, spot-fleet integration, container placement strategies, service discovery, secrets management with AWS Systems Manager Parameter Store, time-based and event-based scheduling, and automated deployment pipelines.

 # Workshop overview
 Welcome to catsndogs.lol, the fifth most highly rated cat and dog meme sharing website in Australia and New Zealand.
 Our mission is to serve a wide range quality of cat and dog memes to our customers.
 Memes come and go quickly, and we are starting to see larger and larger surges in customer demand. catsndogs.lol uses Docker containers to host our application.
 Until today we’ve run everything on a spare laptop, but now we’re moving to the Amazon Elastic Container Service (ECS).
 Our DevOps Shepherd wants to take advantage of the latest and greatest features of the ECS platform.
 We also have several new initiatives that the developers and data science teams are keen to release.